Merit Medical Systems (NASDAQ:MMSI) Updates FY 2022 Earnings Guidance

-Merit Medical Systems (NASDAQ:MMSI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Merit Medical Systems (NASDAQ:MMSI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.42-$2.52 for the period, compared to the consensus earnings per share estimate of $2.48.
 The company issued revenue guidance of $1.12 billion-$1.14 billion, compared to the consensus revenue estimate of $1.13 billion.

 Merit Medical Systems Stock Performance

-In related news, Director F. Ann Millner sold 6,378 shares of the firm’s stock in a transaction on Friday, June 3rd.
-The stock was sold at an average price of $61.92, for a total transaction of $394,925.76.
-Following the sale, the director now owns 27,698 shares of the company’s stock, valued at approximately $1,715,060.16.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-3.80% of the stock is currently owned by company insiders.
+In other news, Director F. Ann Millner sold 6,378 shares of the company’s stock in a transaction on Friday, June 3rd.
+The shares were sold at an average price of $61.92, for a total transaction of $394,925.76.
+Following the transaction, the director now directly owns 27,698 shares of the company’s stock, valued at approximately $1,715,060.16.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 3.80% of the company’s stock.

-Several hedge funds have recently modified their holdings of MMSI.
-JPMorgan Chase & Co. raised its position in shares of Merit Medical Systems by 26.1% in the 1st quarter.
-JPMorgan Chase & Co. now owns 136,214 shares of the medical instruments supplier’s stock worth $9,061,000 after acquiring an additional 28,233 shares in the last quarter.
-Rhumbline Advisers raised its position in shares of Merit Medical Systems by 4.3% in the 1st quarter.
-Rhumbline Advisers now owns 132,266 shares of the medical instruments supplier’s stock worth $8,798,000 after acquiring an additional 5,501 shares in the last quarter.
-Bridgewater Associates LP raised its position in shares of Merit Medical Systems by 48.9% in the 1st quarter.
-Bridgewater Associates LP now owns 106,987 shares of the medical instruments supplier’s stock worth $7,117,000 after acquiring an additional 35,119 shares in the last quarter.
-Allianz Asset Management GmbH bought a new position in shares of Merit Medical Systems in the 1st quarter worth about $3,872,000.
-Finally, Citigroup Inc. raised its position in shares of Merit Medical Systems by 8.1% in the 1st quarter.
-Citigroup Inc. now owns 49,073 shares of the medical instruments supplier’s stock worth $3,265,000 after acquiring an additional 3,685 shares in the last quarter.
-Institutional investors and hedge funds own 95.25% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Quantbot Technologies LP purchased a new position in Merit Medical Systems in the first quarter valued at about $43,000.
+Captrust Financial Advisors grew its position in shares of Merit Medical Systems by 17.9% in the first quarter.
+Captrust Financial Advisors now owns 4,294 shares of the medical instruments supplier’s stock valued at $286,000 after purchasing an additional 651 shares during the last quarter.
+Raymond James Trust N.A. grew its position in shares of Merit Medical Systems by 8.9% in the first quarter.
+Raymond James Trust N.A. now owns 4,522 shares of the medical instruments supplier’s stock valued at $301,000 after purchasing an additional 371 shares during the last quarter.
+Prelude Capital Management LLC acquired a new stake in shares of Merit Medical Systems in the first quarter valued at approximately $307,000.
+Finally, American Century Companies Inc. grew its position in shares of Merit Medical Systems by 17.9% in the first quarter.
+American Century Companies Inc. now owns 9,016 shares of the medical instruments supplier’s stock valued at $600,000 after purchasing an additional 1,369 shares during the last quarter.
+95.25% of the stock is owned by hedge funds and other institutional investors.

 Merit Medical Systems, Inc designs, develops, manufactures, and markets single-use medical products for interventional, diagnostic, and therapeutic procedures, primarily in cardiology, radiology, oncology, critical care, and endoscopy.
 The company operates in two segments, Cardiovascular and Endoscopy.